coreinfrastructure/best-practices-badge/doc/security.md

 #### Cloud & CDN deployment allow quick scale-up

 We can quickly add more resources if more requests are made.
-See the design section "availability through scaleability" below for more about how we handle scaling up.
+See the design section "availability through scalability" below for more about how we handle scaling up.

 #### Timeout